Diabetes eye examsDiabetic retinopathy - eye exams; Diabetes - eye exams; Glaucoma - diabetic eye exam; Macular edema - diabetic eye exam

-Even if the doctor who takes care of your diabetes checks your eyes, you need an eye exam every 1-2 years by an eye doctor who takes care of people with diabetes.
+Even if the doctor who takes care of your diabetes checks your eyes, you need an eye exam every 1 to 2 years by an eye doctor who takes care of people with diabetes.
 An eye doctor has equipment that can check the back of your eye much better than your regular doctor can.

 If you have eye problems because of diabetes, you will probably see your eye doctor more often.
-Sometimes, your doctor may tell you to come less often.
+You may need special treatment to prevent your eye problems from getting worse.

 You may see two different types of eye doctors:

 - An ophthalmologist is a medical doctor who is an eye specialist trained to diagnose and treat eye problems.

-- An optometrist is a health care provider trained to diagnose and treat eye problems.
+- An optometrist is a health care provider trained to diagnose and treat problems with your vision.
 Many can do screening exams for damage from diabetes.
-Once you have eye disease caused by diabetes, you will see an ophthalmologist.
+Once you have eye disease caused by diabetes, you need to see an ophthalmologist.

 The doctor will check your vision using a chart of random letters of different sizes.
 This is called the Snellen chart.

 You will then be given eye drops to widen (dilate) the pupils of your eyes so that the doctor can better see the back of the eye.
-You may feel stinging when they are first placed.
+You may feel stinging when the drops are first placed.
 You may have a metallic taste in your mouth.

 - Blood vessels in the front or middle parts of the eye